 Sets forth a process for an adult in custody (AIC) to apply for early medical release from custody.
 Makes ineligible persons who have committed certain crimes.
-Establishes the Medical Release Advisory Committee (MRAC) within the Oregon Board of Parole and Post-Prison Supervision (the Board).
+Establishes the Medical Release Advisory Committee (MRAC) within the Oregon Board of Parole and Post-Prison Supervision (Board).
 Creates parameters for the membership and organization of the committee; members to be appointed by the Governor.
-Directs the board to hire at least one navigator to support the committee and assist applicants.
+Specifies that members of the MRAC must be licensed by the state of Oregon (Medical Board or Board of Nursing).
+Creates civil and criminal immunity for MRAC members for proceedings arising out of their official committee actions.
+Directs the Board to hire at least one navigator to support the committee and assist applicants with planning for housing and continuity of care upon release.
 Directs the committee to adopt rules and develop an application form.
-Sets out the application process and certain minimum communications from the board to the applicant, including requiring a panel of the board to review each application to determine completeness and directs the panel to notify the applicant of whether the application is deemed complete.
-Creates timelines (with some exceptions) for committee recommendations for regular applications (45 days) and expedited applications (14 days).
+Sets out the application process and certain minimum communications from the Board to the applicant, including requiring a panel of the Board to review each application to determine completeness, and directs the panel to notify the applicant of whether the application is deemed complete.
+Requires committee to make recommendations for regular applications within 45 days and for expedited applications within 14 days, unless extended up to 14 days for good cause or if tolled upon applicant request.

-Establishes a limit of five applications per months for consideration by the committee, until January 1, 2025, unless there is a state of emergency or public health emergency.
+Establishes a limit of five applications per month for consideration by the committee, until January 1, 2025, unless there is a state of emergency or public health emergency and certain specifications are met.
 If the committee recommends early release, directs the committee to submit the application and recommendation to the Board for the Board's review and requires an attorney to be appointed to financially eligible applicants.